Loading…

 Learning Objectives

-Describe challenges and barriers in the capture of adverse incident data for medical devices; Discuss novel approaches to enhance signal detection for medical devices; Assess opportunities for better ways of working across different stakeholders in device vigilance activities.
+Describe challenges and barriers in the capture of adverse incident data for medical devices; Discuss novel approaches to enhance signal detection for medical devices; Discuss and assess opportunities for better ways of working across different stakeholders in device vigilance activities.

 Wednesday June 18, 2025 1:45pm - 2:45pm EDT